 The mechanical interface is simply how to bolt the filter wheel and camera together with the optical axes lined up.
 Electrical is probably just firmware.
-You need to read the commands from the camera and respond when complete (the QHY9M is unique in that no response is required).
+You need to read the commands from the controller and respond when complete.

 Problems and Solutions